stomanin/stomanin.github.io/_posts/2016-08-14-Doc-On-Demand-product-design.markdown

 project-date: August 2016
 client: Personal project
 category: Product design
 description: <a href="https://invis.io/W583POX7V">DocOnDemand</a>, an app that will help you find the best doctors for your needs.
-Brainstorming, prototyping, design iterations, and evaluation. / Balsamiq, InVision, UserTesting
+Brainstorming, prototyping, design iterations, and evaluation. / Mobile, Balsamiq, InVision, UserTesting